edsadr/windsurf-task-manager-workflow/docs/create-windsurf-rules.md

 ## Goal

-To guide users in creating a clear, actionable, and effective `.windsurfrules` document for their project, ensuring Cascade (Windsurf AI) follows specific coding, workflow, or project guidelines tailored to the workspace.
+To guide users in creating a clear, actionable, and effective `windsurfrules.md` document for their project, ensuring Cascade (Windsurf AI) follows specific coding, workflow, or project guidelines tailored to the workspace.
 This process aligns with Windsurf's best practices.

 ## Process

 1. **Receive Initial Prompt:** The user provides a description or intent for the rules they want Cascade to follow.
 2. **Ask Clarifying Questions:** Before generating the rules document, Cascade should ask clarifying questions one by one until enough context is gathered.
 The goal is to understand the user's coding standards, workflow preferences, and any unique project requirements.
-3. **Generate Rules Document:** Based on the prompt and answers, generate a `.windsurfrules` document using the structure and best practices outlined below.
+3. **Generate Rules Document:** Based on the prompt and answers, generate a `windsurfrules.md` document using the structure and best practices outlined below.
-4. **Save Rules:** Save the generated document as `.windsurfrules` in the project root.
-Optionally ask the user if they want to add `.windsurfrules` to `.gitignore` if the rules are workspace-specific.
+4. **Save Rules:** Save the generated document as `windsurfrules.md` in the project root.
+5. **Review and Activate Rules:** Review the generated `windsurfrules.md` document, make any necessary edits, and then manually rename it to `.windsurfrules` in your project root to activate the rules for your workspace.

 ## Clarifying Questions (Examples)